basnijholt/nijho.lt/content/post/btrfs-to-zfs/index.md

 A backup you have never restored from is a hypothesis.
 On a different machine, using only the recovery kit and no access to the PC at all, we restored a sample from the latest snapshot and compared hashes against the live system.
 The hashes matched byte for byte, and even the symlinks came back pointing at the right targets.
+A sample proves the path works, from credentials to symlink handling; reading back every byte is the third check's job.
 The kit (restic credentials, SSH host keys, restore script) lives on two other machines, so recovery does not depend on the machine being recovered.

 The third check is the data itself.
 `restic check` validates the repository structure without reading back the actual data blobs.
 Before the wipe, a `--read-data` pass runs on the NAS, where the repository sits on local disk instead of behind the network.
 When the backup is the only rollback, I want its bits read back at least once.

+## The fifth question

+The outage taught me a fifth question: how do I find out when any of this stops working?
+All three checks above are point-in-time, and verification rots.
+So the NAS now re-verifies daily, from its own side of the sftp connection, that the newest snapshot in the repository is fresh, and pushes an alert to my phone when it is not.
+That catches every failure mode on the PC side, including "the timer is simply disabled."
+The watcher itself is watched: the NAS pings an external dead-man's switch every five minutes, so if the machine holding my only road back goes dark, the alert comes from outside the house.

+While wiring this up we discovered that months of earlier NAS alerts had never arrived, because ntfy silently rejects message bodies over 4 KB.
+A notification you have never received is also a hypothesis.

 ## Restoring in stages